netxms/netxms-doc/admin/application-monitoring.rst

      - Result of immediate execution of the query *query* in database identified by *dbid*.
 Database with given name must be defined in configuration file.
+   * - DB.QueryExecutionTime(*name*)
+     - Last execution duration in milliseconds of the query *name*.
+Query with given name must be defined in configuration file.
    * - DB.QueryResult(*name*)
      - Last result of execution of the query *name*.
 Query with given name must be defined in configuration file.